The Graph Network In Depth - Part 2

 An important choice staking protocols must make with respect to delegation is whether delegateed stake can be slashed due to Indexer misbehaviors.
 In The Graph, delegated stake will not be slashable, because this encourages a trust relationship between Delegators and Indexers that could lead to winner-take-all mechanics and hurt decentralization.

-Similar to other protocols that have made this choice, The Graph will enforce a limit on how much delegated stake an Indexer can accept for every unit of their own stake.
+Similar to that have made this choice, The Graph will enforce a limit on how much delegated stake an Indexer can accept for every unit of their own stake.
 This “delegation capacity” ensures that an Indexer is always putting a minimum amount of their own funds at stake to participate in the network.

 Curator Signaling